jollygoodcode/emoji-keywords/README.md

 Because Ruby will tell you if any duplication exists.

-Then I manully fix all the duplications.
+I manully fix all the duplications.

 Then generate the YAML and JSON: